 The Indianapolis Star is reporting that a local doctor has been criminally charged with interference with jury service for firing an employee who missed work because of jury duty.
 The interference with jury service statute, which carries a maximum penalty of 180 days in jail and a $1,000 fine, reads as follows:

-because the employee has received or responded to a summons, served as a juror, or attended court for prospective jury service commits interference with jury service, a Class B misdemeanor.
+A person who knowingly or intentionally: (1) dismisses his employee; (2) deprives his employee of employment benefits; or (3) threatens such a dismissal or deprivation; because the employee has received or responded to a summons, served as a juror, or attended court for prospective jury service commits interference with jury service, a Class B misdemeanor.

 According to the charging instrument, the former employee told his employer that he may be on jury duty for 2-3 weeks.
 The following day the juror's employer fired the employee claiming that they were “eliminating his employment due to volume.”